 There is some evidence that it might have an evolutionary basis to improve our chances of survival.
 Our ancestors probably improved their chances of survival if they focused more on risky and dangerous aspects of their environment and ignored things that were harmless.

-In extremely frightening situations we often experience “tunnel vision” where we become hyper-aware and acutely focused on what is threatening us.
-When this occurs you are more able to respond to the threat and less likely to get distracted by something harmless.
+In extremely frightening situations we often experience “tunnel vision”.
+We become hyper-aware and acutely focused on what is threatening us.
+When this occurs you respond to the threat and less likely to get distracted by something harmless.

 Attentional bias is related to Confirmation Bias, where we seek out evidence that supports our attitudes and perceptions, but ignore information that is inconsistent with those same opinions.
 The two biases combined can lead us to ignore information we don’t perceive to be a threat as it doesn’t fit with our model of the world.

-This may explain why many people still don’t take global warming seriously because they don’t think it will be a threat to their lifestyle and as a consequence don’t notice the evidence building up in support of it.
+This may explain why many people still don’t take global warming seriously.
+They don’t think it will be a threat to their lifestyle and as a consequence don’t notice the evidence building up in support of it.

-Donald Trump may have benefited from attentional bias in 2016 because he persistently promoted controversial policies, such as “lock her up” due to Hilary Clinton using a private email server.
+Donald Trump may have benefited from attentional bias in 2016.
+He persistently promoted controversial policies, such as “lock her up” due to Hilary Clinton using a private email server.
 Voters may have believed this because of the frequency of such communications.
 Repetition in the public domain can result in availability cascades because such messages are picked up and spread by both traditional and social media.

 Does it affect people differently?

 The evidence suggests that our emotional condition can affect attentional bias.
 People who are anxious tend to experience attentional bias sooner than more confident individuals during information processing.
 This means that you need to get your message across early in the process with anxious people.
 However, people suffering from depression tend to show attentional bias after information has been presented for a longer period of time.